 Travelling into Kigali: The airport is 7 miles from the centre of Kigali.
-The easiest way to get into town and to Discover Rwanda is to use a taxi.
-If you would like the London office to order a taxi for you so that there is someone waiting for you at the airport, do let us know using the previously mentioned form.
+The easiest way to get into town is to use a taxi.

 You should change up enough money for what you need until you meet the truck or can next get to a bank.
 We recommend that you change up about 50 USD into Rwandan francs at the airport.
 Do remember that you need to cover any meals you have prior to the trip start, including breakfast for the morning of the departure, as well as any accommodation and transfers.